MForrest00/vassilakis_sra/README.md

 1. `Sinusoid` - a simple representation of a sinusoid
     + Includes a value for frequency and a value for amplitude.
     + Both frequency and amplitude must be an integer or float and must be greater than 0.0.
-3. `SRAModel` - a stateful representation of the SRA model applied to a set of sinusoids
+3. `VassilakisSRAModel` - a stateful representation of the SRA model applied to a set of sinusoids
     + An instance of this model contains the current roughness value, the sinusoids used to calculate that value, and the contributions to the total roughness value of each sinusoid pair.
     + Instances offer methods to add sinusoids to or remove sinusoids from the current model, test impact of adding or removing sinusoids (without actually changing model state), and interrogate contributions of sinusoids and sinusoid pairs to the total roughness value.